wlonk/arcadia/rules/index.md

-At the end of each season (a bunch of sessions with a coherent arc), go through a questionnaire and ask the table about each character: whether they have done this, or that, etc. They will gain XP based on that, which they can use to modify their reputations and connections and possibly some other things.
+At the end of each season (a bunch of sessions with a coherent arc), go through a questionnaire and ask the table about each character: whether they have done this, or that, etc. They will gain XP based on that, which they can use to modify their reputations and possibly some other things.
 They may also change out a desire, and should redefine their connections with the NPCs.

 > #### TODO: Growth and Change
 > {: .no_toc}
 >
 > Actually make growth questions.

-Perhaps XP can also be used to expand Perception questions?

 ### Disease and dying